cilium/cilium/Documentation/gettingstarted.rst

 any container with that label, no matter where or when it is run within a container cluster.
 In this case, we simply give the label "id.service1" to identify any containers that are part of service1.

-We'll start with an overly simple example where we just want some containers of another service "service2" to be able to reach "service1", but not containers from any other service.
+We'll start with an overly simple example where we create two additional services, "Service2" and "Service3", and we want Service2 containers to be able to reach Service1 containers, but Service3 containers should not be allowed to reach Service1 containers.
 Additionally, we only want to allow service1 to be reachable on port 80, but no other ports.
 This is a simple policy that filters only on IP address (network layer 3) and TCP port (network layer 4), so it is often referred to as an L3/L4 network security policy.

+Cilium performs stateful ''connection tracking'', meaning that if policy allows the Service2 to contact Service3, it will automatically allow return packets that are part of Service1 replying to Service2 within the context of the same TCP/UDP connection.

 We can achieve that with the following Cilium policy:

 ::

   {
       "name": "root",
       "rules": [{
           "coverage": ["id.service1"],
           "allow": ["id.service2"]
       },{
           "coverage": ["id.service1"],
           "l4": [{
               "in-ports": [{ "port": 80, "protocol": "tcp" }]
           }]
       }]
   }

 Save this JSON to a file name l3_l4_policy.json in your VM, and apply the policy by running: